glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## sched-advanced-newcard-limits.py: Limit New Cards to Less Than One
+## sched-advanced-newcard-limits: Limit New Cards to Less Than One

 Allows you to restrict the **number of new cards** for specific decks to **less than one per day**.